STEM Foundation Year

 The STEM Foundation Year provides the opportunity to study an integrated 4-year programme where you will complete a Foundation Year before progressing onto a degree in biology, computer science, engineering, or geography and geology, subject to passing all assessments.
 The information below describes the Foundation Year only.
-The curriculum for the subsequent three years is outlined on corresponding course pages.
+The curriculum for the subsequent three years is outlined in the Progression Routes section at the bottom of this page.

 The STEM Foundation Year provides the opportunity to develop scientific skills and knowledge, tailored to your individual needs, that will enable you to progress onto the first-year of selected science-based degrees at Edge Hill University.
 The programme equips you with the key transferable skills needed for higher education and future employment.
 It is suitable if you meet the University’s minimum entry criteria but do not meet the subject-specific requirements for science-based courses or wish to extend your scientific knowledge base prior to joining a relevant degree.
 You will develop skills in academic writing, critical analysis, systematic thinking and personal reflection, and receive a broad overview of applied mathematics and physics.
 The programme includes three pathways which enable you to enhance your scientific knowledge in computer programming, biology or geography.
 The pathway you will study is determined by your intended degree.

 Please note, this Foundation Year does not normally lead to an award or qualification in its own right, however successful completion of the Foundation Year at the required pass mark enables progression onto a relevant degree at Edge Hill University.